SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-Finally, beyond structural logic gaps, self-feedback mechanisms are highly susceptible to evaluator-induced failures that lead to complete reasoning collapse.
-As detailed in Table~\ref{tab:self_feedback_collapse}, the baseline model exhibits a catastrophic breakdown driven by two critical errors.
-First, the evaluator suffers from target drift: rather than maintaining focus on the entity requested by the query (the second largest city, Tucson), it incorrectly shifts the generator's objective to an irrelevant target (Phoenix).
-Second, upon failing to find the population of Phoenix in the provided text, the evaluator commits a hallucination by explicitly instructing the generator to reference external sources.
+Finally, Table~\ref{tab:self_feedback_collapse} shows a case where self-verification leads to a broader reasoning breakdown.
+The baseline exhibits target drift: instead of maintaining focus on the entity requested by the question, the second largest city Tucson, it shifts the generator toward an irrelevant target, Phoenix.
+After failing to find the population of Phoenix in the provided passages, the self-verifier further instructs the generator to rely on external sources.
+This example shows that self-verification can amplify errors when the evaluator itself is not grounded in the provided evidence.
+By separating generation from verification, \ours{} reduces this failure mode and keeps correction guidance tied to the available context.